Artwork by

 Obsessive-compulsive disorder is a mental health disorder that occurs when a person gets captured in a cycle of obsessions and compulsions.
 Obsessions are intrusive thoughts that trigger intensely distressing feelings.
 At the same time, Compulsions are behaviors done to get rid of obsessions and decrease distress.
 This provides short-term relief but doesn't make the obsession disappear.

 Obsessions and compulsions can become a cycle that's difficult to stop.
-The time you spend on compulsions might begin to take up so much of your day that you find it hard to get anything else done.
+The time you spend on compulsions may take up so much of your day that you find it hard to get anything else done.
 This can affect your school, work, or personal life, leading to even more distress.

 Types of OCD and its Symptoms

 The subtype is just the particular way their OCD affects the person.
 What does the mind concentrate on, and what thoughts result from this preoccupation?
-These subtypes are moderately stable over time, though new symptoms can appear and old ones might fade.
+These subtypes are moderately stable, though new symptoms can appear and old ones might fade.
 Clinicians call a condition like OCD heterogeneous because it varies so much from one person to another.

 What are some common OCD subtypes?